LiangliangNan/Easy3D/ReadMe.md

 * Efficient data structures for representing and managing 3D models (i.e., point clouds and meshes).
 Easy to add/access arbitrary types of per-element properties.
 * High-level encapsulation of OpenGL and GLSL for convenient and efficient rendering (based on modern and faster programmable-shader-style rendering, i.e., no fixed function calls).
 Users do not need to touch the low-level APIs of OpenGL.
 * A viewer that can be used directly to visualize 3D scenes in various formats, which can also be easily extended.
+* A bunch of rendering techniques commonly available in commercial modeling software, e.g., ambient occlusion (SSAO), hard shadow (shadow maps), soft shadow (PCSS), eye-dome lighting (for rendering point clouds without normal information), transparency (average color blending, dual depth peeling), and more ...
 * Step-by-step tutorials to get acquainted with the data structures and basic rendering for 3D modeling and geometry processing.

-<span style="color:blue">The following rendering algorithms will be available soon:</span>
+<span style="color:blue">The following will be available soon:</span>
- - Ambient occlusion: SSAO, HBAO, cache-aware HBAO
- - Shadow: hard shadow (shadow maps), soft shadow (PCSS)
- - Transparency: average color blending, dual depth peeling
- - Eye-dome lighting: for rendering point clouds without normal information
+ - KD-Tree
+ - Point cloud normal estimation and re-orientation
+ - Poisson surface reconstruction
+ - PolyFit:
  - and more ...